 Teachers Bring In Experts

 Students receive feedback from experts in the field who review their work as professionals.
-For example, students at an EL school who completed a comprehensive energy audit of city schools had their final presentation evaluated by a city facilities engineer.
+For example, students at another public school who completed a comprehensive energy audit of city schools had their final presentation evaluated by a city facilities engineer.
 Going “public” with their projects raises the stakes for students, who learn how their work holds up against the standards of the profession.